AtulSemwal963/wrangler/README.md

 Apache, Apache HBase, and HBase are trademarks of The Apache Software Foundation.
 Used with permission.
 No endorsement by The Apache Software Foundation is implied by the use of these marks.

+#### ByteSize and TimeDuration Parsers (ADDITIONS)

+This repository includes two utility parsers, `ByteSize` and `TimeDuration`, designed to enhance directive configuration within Wrangler:

+- **ByteSize**: Parses and standardizes byte size specifications (e.g., "1KB", "2MB", "500GB") into a consistent numeric format.
+Use it in directives to define memory limits or data size thresholds.
+Example: `set-memory-limit 2MB` could leverage `ByteSize` to interpret the value as 2,097,152 bytes.
+- **TimeDuration**: Parses and normalizes time duration inputs (e.g., "1s", "30m", "2h") into a uniform representation.
+Apply it in directives for scheduling or timeout settings, such as `set-timeout 30s` to configure a 30-second duration.

+These parsers simplify the handling of human-readable size and time inputs, ensuring accurate processing in transformation recipes.
+See `ByteSizeTest.java` and `TimeDurationTest.java` for examples of supported formats and validation.